Comparative Adjectives in English

 Summary

-Now you understand what are comparative adjectives and how to use them in sentences.
+Now you understand what comparative adjectives are and how to use them in sentences.
 They help describe the difference between two objects or qualities.

 Understanding and correctly using comparative adjectives is key to accurate comparisons in English.
 Make sure you also understand superlative adjectives to master this topic!